godatadriven/python-devcontainer-template/post.md

 Let’s explore how we can set up a Devcontainer for your Python project!

+> 📢 All steps can be found in the various branches of the [godatadriven/python-devcontainer-template](https://github.com/godatadriven/python-devcontainer-template) repo

 ## Creating your first Devcontainer

 <!-- > Step 1 -->